Stats at a glance

 Sanctum takes a very digital concept, the Hack and Slash, and reinvents it in an analog format.
 That’s a pretty big leap conceptually but what’s most impressive is that it actually feels right.
 You’ll be running your way through the board, beating up baddies, and turning them into loot along the way.
 The more bad guys you kill on the way, the stronger you’ll be by the endgame.

 Have you tried Sanctum?
-We’d love to hear your thoughts!
+We’d love to hear your thoughts on our Sanctum review!
 Drop a comment below and let us have it.

 Before starting GameCows with his wife Kendra, he used to teach English Language Arts in the US.
 He combined his love of gaming with education to create fun game-based learning lessons until he eventually decided to run GameCows with Kendra full-time.
 He’s known for pouring over rulebooks in his spare time, being the rule master during game night, and as the perma DM in his DnD group.
 Bryan loves board games, writing, traveling, and above all his wife and partner in crime, Kendra.